johnsquibb/adventure-game-framework/README.md

 ## TODO

-### Major

-* Refactor response object to be more generic, return item/location etc. as part of response and use the decorators to figure out what messages should be.
-Create abstraction for output controller lines so Command objects don't control the flow of text. descriptions, etc. should be added to a template and styling should be handled by the client.
-* Create abstraction for game-specific words in commands, e.g. "take", "drop" in VerbNounCommand.

-### Minor

 * Basic Logging - errors, warnings, etc.
 * Stats tracking - number of moves, number of visits to location, number of item uses, etc.
 * Improve save/load system to allow for multiple files using choice system.